-Academic advisement is essential to increase your opportunity to succeed academically and progress steadily toward your degree objective.
+Academic advisement is essential to your academic success and steady progress toward your degree objective.
 Regular advisement will help you to:

-- Transition smoothly from your previous school to Cal State Northridge
+- Transition smoothly from your previous school to CSUN

 - Avoid pitfalls that can create obstacles in your student career

 - Save time and money by selecting the courses you need at the right time

 - Take all the necessary steps that will lead to a timely graduation

 Advisement is required for:

 - All first-time freshmen, starting with their initial enrollment at CSUN and continuing each semester until the completion of "GE Basic Skills" (see the current University Catalog and the Basic Skills Policy).